 Omina is a well known day club that is perched high up on the cliff at Uluwatu offering unbelievably stunning views across the Indian ocean.
 Omnia is the perfect place to take millions of insta pics while lazing by the pool on one of the day beds, within your own VIP cabana or at the famous cube bar.

-With its party club feel and its sophisticated surrounds Omnia is the perfect place to listen to the latest DJs.
-The day club has 3 bars, a casual eats menu which can be enjoyed poolside and is home to Sake no Hana a Japanese restaurant which has the most incredible water views you can ever imagine.
+With its party club feel and its sophisticated surroundings Omnia is the perfect place to listen to the latest DJs.
+The day club has 3 bars, a casual eats menu which can be enjoyed poolside and is home to Sake no Hana a Japanese restaurant that has the most incredible water views you can ever imagine.

 You will pay an entrance fee to get into Omnia and for the use of daybeds or cabanas.
 It is advised to pre-book if you plan to spend the whole day by the pool.
 I must tell you though we did find the food and drink prices are on the higher side.
 So if you’re watching your pennies just stay for a couple of drinks, take some incredible pics and enjoy the view!